maerd19/user-management-api/README.md

 > Full-stack user management application with JWT authentication

-## 🚧 Project Status: In Development
+## 🚧 Project Status: 70% Complete

+Currently at **Phase 8** of 10-phase development plan.
+Backend authentication, user management, and frontend UI are fully functional.
+Now adding documentation and polish.

 ## 📋 Table of Contents